NixOS/nixpkgs/pkgs/development/idris-modules/README.md

     $ nix-shell -p "idrisPackages.with-packages [ idrisPackages.lightyear ]"

-Note that you still have to explicitly make the packages available to idris when you run the interpreter, so to make lightyear accessible you would start idris with the following command:
+Note that it's still necessary to explicitly make the packages available to idris when running the interpreter, i.e. to make lightyear accessible, start idris with the following command:

     $ idris -p lightyear